ShadowBan/boo-bot/README.md

 ### Running BooBot with docker

-First you will want to make sure you have docker installed.
-If you do not, you can follow one of the guides on [docker.com]: https://docs.docker.com/installation/
+First you will want to make sure you have docker [installed](https://docs.docker.com/installation/).

-After you have docker installed you will want to copy the Dockerfile.sample to Dockerfile
+Once you have docker up and running you will want to copy the Dockerfile.sample to Dockerfile

+    cd /path/to/boobot
     cp Dockerfile.sample Dockerfile

 Then you should open up the Dockerfile and fill in any missing env variables (ex.
+HUBOT_SLACK_TOKEN).
-HUBOT_SLACK_TOKEN) Once you have all your env variables you should be able to build the BooBot image on your local machine
+Once you have all your env variables you should be able to build the BooBot image on your local machine

     sudo docker build -t boobot /path/to/BooBot

-Once the image is done building on your machine you should be able to run boobot with the following command
+After the image is done building on your machine you should be able to run boobot with the following command

     sudo docker run --name BooBot boobot